You are here

 Field of view and slit unit

 The Cassegrain unit is mounted on the telescope.
 It contains the two robotic probe arms each carrying one IFU head, which in turn contain 2 or 3 individual IFUs.
 From the IFUs a 32m fiber cable runs to the spectrograph in the pier laboratory.
 The total field of view covered by the cassegrain unit probe arms is 7.34 arcmin, with each covering a semicircle of diameter 3.7 arcmin.
 The minimum separation between dual targets is 102 arcsec.
+Interested users can check the feasability of observing their targets using the Gemini Observing tool.

 Field of view of each GHOST probe arm, with probe arm holding IFU 1 (ended by the blue line) pointing towards the east, and IFU2 (green line) pointing towards the west without any position angle.
 Each IFU covers an a semicircular area with a minimal overlap, and together allow the IFUs to patrol an area of 7.34 arcmins without any vignetting.

 Since the focal plane of the unit does not allow for movement along the applicate axis, the telescope software corrects for loss of focus across the focal plane, by defocussing each IFU based on distance from the centre of the focal plane.
-This leads to small slit lossses (typically less than a few percent) when compared to the centre.
+This leads to small slit lossses (typically around a few percent) when compared to the centre.
 Due to this effect, it is preferred that single target objects are observed at the centre of the focal plane whenever possible, and dual targets are best observed at radially symmetric positions from the centre.

 The final image from the IFUs before passing to the slit unit is sliced by the width of each individual microlens, thereby increasing the spectral resolution by a factor of 3 and 5 for the standard and high resolution cases respectively.
 Each microlens in the probe arm can be identified in the final slit image, and are shown below.
-The final image formed at the psuedo-slit is in principle not horizontally aligned, but titled by around 9 degrees, and this involves a further correction accounted for in the data reduction.
+The final image of formed at the psuedo-slit is in principle not horizantally aligned, but titled by around 9 degrees, and this involves a further correction accounted for in the data reduction.

-Top: Cutout of dual IFU (SRIFU1 and SRIFU2 following the instrument nomenclature) standard resolution slit unit flat, taken in 2x2 binning in the standard read mode, where the pixel size is binned.
+Top: Cutout of dual IFU standard resolution slit unit flat, taken in 2x2 binning in the standard read mode, where the pixel size is binned.
 The reconstructed slit with microlenses arranged horizantally is seen.
 From the left to the right seen are the seven IFU1 microlenses, three sky microlenses, and seven IFU2 microlenses.
 The top reconstructed slit is passed through the blue filter; while the bottom one is via the red filter.
 Bottom: Cutout of the single IFU high resolution slit unit flat, taken in 2x2 binning in standard read mode, in binned pixel mode.
 The slits are reversed for display purposes, and the 19 IFU1 microlenses, and the seven sky microlenses are seen.
 The final internal arc lamp microlens, number 62 lies after microlens 61 but is separated by an empty microlens.

 Spectral Range and Resolution